nilajcoder/NodeJs/fsosmodule/README.md

+## 🚀 Getting Started

+### 1. Initialize the Project in Node.js

+Before writing any code, initialize your project with:

+npm init
 # 🛠️ Node.js System Info & File Creator

 This simple Node.js project demonstrates how to use two powerful built-in core modules: